 1) The Job Hunt Starts Now.
 NOW!

 Competition for new graduates is insane around the spring & summer months.
 Separate yourself from the pack and get your feet wet when the rest of your peers are choosing graduation gowns.
-I graduated earlier than most of my peers so I technically gave myself a 6 month head start which helped me land a temp position that helped transition my resume from ‘student media assistant‘ to ‘company media assistant.’
+I graduated earlier than most of my peers so I technically gave myself a 6-month head start which helped me land a temp position that helped transition my resume from ‘student media assistant‘ to ‘company media assistant.’
 Give yourself the benefit of time and start job hunting early.

-2) Take Advantage of Your University’s Career Center.
+2) Take Advantage of Your University’s Career Center

 Most universities have career placement departments and it is strongly advised that you make it your first stop.
-I hesitated to use the career center except to proofread my resume and cover letter when in reality, it was a one stop shop.
+I hesitated to use the career center except to proofread my resume and cover letter when in reality, it was a one-stop-shop.
 They had internships, career workshops, contact information of local businesses.
 I really wish I had taken advantage of the career center more than I did.
 My advice is to stalk the career center webpage and keep in good contact with them after graduation as well.

-3) Know The Balance Of All Your Loans.
+3) Know The Balance of All Your Loans

 Foolishly, I had taken ill advice from a studio art major who dismissively said “ugh, why worry about it now.
 I’ll know after graduation and deal with it then.”
 Good Golly Miss Molly, that is horrendous advice.
 Not only do most college students not know the total amount of their student debt but they also lacks a clear game plan besides ‘getting a job and hoping it works out.’
 I did not know how much I owed as an undergrad.
 Thinking back, I wish someone told me what I am telling you guys now – get serious and find out so you can face your obligations.

-4) Have A Game Plan On Repayment / Consult With Your Parents Living Options
+4) Have A Game Plan On Repayment

 Majority of college students do not have a budget.
 I wish I told myself to make even a quick spreadsheet budget of my expenses, credit card usage, and of course – my student loan debt so when I graduate I can track my financial health.
 How much rent should I be able to afford?
 Should I just move back with my parents?
 Keep all lines of communication open and your eyes open too.
 After all, your life just started…

-5) Life On Easy Street Is Just A Graduation Away.
+5) Life On Easy Street is Over

 No more papers and no more 3 hour labs on Tuesdays!
 Good riddance to school, I am a free woman!
 Wrong.
 I made just enough to feed myself.
 Not to mention, 6 months after graduating I received a delightful letter from my servicers addressing the $20,000 debt I acquired at a 5% interest rate.

-6) Putting Off Letters Of Reference & Other Responsibilities.
+6) Putting Off Letters of Reference & Other Responsibilities

 Putting off responsibilities is so easy to do when the finish line is in sight.
 In no time at all, you will be out of the ivory tower.
 Keep in contact with your professors, take advantage of job fairs, study for the GREs.
-Make sure your grades do not drop far enough because you still need those credits honey.
+Make sure your grades do not drop far enough because you still need those credits, honey.
 It’s not over until it’s over.

-7) Splurging For A Trip Or A Car.
+7) Splurging For a Trip or a Car

 If you have a great job lined up after graduation and finances in order – awesome!
 Go for broke and splurge a bit with your new-found freedom.
 But the truth is, most graduates do not the financial backing for a vacation.
 The concept of celebrating “end of college” should be replaced with “focus on not screwing up your adulthood.”
 It is difficult to start your independence on a negative balance sheet so reframe from splurging.

-8) No Major Changes Should Be Made Regarding Your Hair, Appearance, etc.
+8) No Major Changes Should Be Made Regarding Your Hair, Appearance, etc

 This might be a personal one but a cautious tale worth repeating.
 I had just wrapped up a disastrous relationship and wanted to change my hair (per tradition, after a break up I like to cut my hair.)
 I was pushed to do something even crazier with my hair because I was going to graduate soon!
 Time to celebrate!
 So…Y.O.L.O right?

 Awful idea.
 I tried to bleach & dye my hair “Tumblr Pink” (you know what I’m talking about.)
 Anyways, I had dyed my hair with permanent black dye the year earlier and you cannot lift permanent hair dye.
 This resulted in fried orange hair and several expensive trips to the salon to correct my mistake.
-In the end I had my pink hair and it was c-u-t-e…but then came maintenance…and the brokeness of adulthood.
+In the end, I had my pink hair and it was c-u-t-e…but then came maintenance…and the brokenness of adulthood.